Moving to Australia from UK.

 Northern areas such as Queensland and the Northern Territory enjoy a tropical climate, with hot, humid summers and mild, dry winters.
 The southern states experience four distinct seasons.
 The weather in Australia by region varies greatly — tropical north, temperate south and arid interior — so it’s easy to pick a climate that suits you.
 Western Australia enjoys long, dry summers and short, mild winters, while coastal New South Wales provides a balanced temperate climate that appeals to many UK expats.

-Safety in Australia for British Expats
+Safety in Australia for UK Nationals

 Australia consistently ranks among the world’s safest destinations.
 For British expats, daily life feels secure thanks to low levels of violent crime and a strong community-policing culture.
 Petty theft can occur in crowded areas, so keep valuables close and stay aware at night.
 Natural hazards — bushfires, strong surf currents or heat exposure — can pose greater risks than crime itself, so follow local advice.